artrivas/I2-HOFI/datasets/DATASET.md

-## Upload your fine-grained datasets here
+## Instruction to prepare datasets